 By using the purest form of attitude while performing a yoga posture one actually fulfills the highest purpose of doing Hatha Yoga: By creatively expressing our hearts through various asanas we serve God by participating in the creative expression of life, we are in a better position to receive love by offering love in the ocean of grace; and it helps witness our true – divine – nature.

 These two spiritual intentions arise from the two fundamental states of the heart, happiness and unhappiness.
-As you remind yourself of your divine nature before you begin the yoga practice your heart and mind will get filled with the related joy and you would want to express the celebration through performing some yoga postures.
+As you remind yourself of your divine nature before you begin the yoga practice your heart and mind (one must know the relationship between mind and brain) will get filled with the related joy and you would want to express the celebration through performing some yoga postures.
 You would be fulfilling the first spiritual motive by simply expressing the joy of the heart through the poses.

 Some other times you feel unhappy as you are experiencing anger, grief, and fear in the moment.
 You don’t feel like celebration, but by just remembering the joyful true divine nature of, while setting the right attitude, creates a longing for happiness, love and peace you are bereft of in that moment.
 It also makes you aware of the distance unhappiness has created between you and your true blissful nature, this will make you want to return to it all the more.